-Lake Byllesby is a 1,300-acre reservoir of the Cannon River with three parks: the East and West Regional Park owned by Dakota County, and the Goodhue County Byllesby Park.
-Together, these parks offer a variety of outdoor recreation and nature activities and facilities and natural resources preservation.
-The project focuses on the West Regional Park, which is an undeveloped, floodplain landscape surrounded by agricultural fields and rural residential properties.
-With 366 acres, the West Regional Park has a vast natural landscape that annually attracts troves of hikers, nature photographers, water recreationists, bird and nature enthusiasts etc. However, the area lacks access and amenities for visitors.
+Lake Byllesby Regional Park is located on the shores of Lake Byllesby, a 1,300 acre reservoir of the Cannon River, located on the southern border of Dakota County, Minnesota.
+The project area encompasses 366 acres on the western most part of the lake, most of which is undeveloped, floodplain landscape surrounded by agricultural fields and rural residential properties.
+There are vast natural resources in the park that annually attract troves of hikers, nature photographers, water recreationists, and bird and nature enthusiasts.
+However, the area lacks access and amenities for visitors.
 This is creating an unhealthy disruption to the natural environment.
 People are parking in undesignated areas and exploring unmarked trails, which is disturbing plants and animals and are leaving garbage and waste.
 These actions have raised concerns for longevity, maintenance, and safety of the West Regional Park.
 The intent of the project is to provide trailhead facilities in three locations to provide a safer and more enjoyable visitor experience.
 The project also seeks to restore natural resources which have been impacted by previous property use, invasive species, habitat fragmentation, and stormwater management.